Sweden men's national football team: 2010s

 Competing in Group G of the UEFA Euro 2016 qualifiers, Sweden picked up their first point on the road against Austria with a 1–1 draw on 8 September 2014.
 After a 1–1 draw against Russia at the Friends Arena, Sweden then picked up their first win in their next match with a 2–0 result against Liechtenstein.
 Sweden then went unbeaten for another three matches before suffering two consecutive defeats, a 1–0 loss to Russia in Moscow and a crushing 4–1 home defeat to group leaders Austria.
 This caused Sweden to move down to third place in their group, just one point above fourth-placed Montenegro.
 Sweden then bounced back to win their final two group games against Liechtenstein and Moldova with the scoreline being 2–0 on both occasions.
 They finished their group in third position behind Austria and Russia and qualified for the playoffs.
 Sweden were drawn against big rivals Denmark and won 4–3 on aggregate, qualifying for the UEFA Euro 2016.
 They were, however, eliminated from the group stage, losing to Italy and Belgium, drawing with the Republic of Ireland and scoring no goals of their own (their only goal was an own goal by Ciaran Clark).

 On 25 July 2015, Sweden were drawn in Group A of 2018 FIFA World Cup qualification.
 The team scored six wins, a draw and three losses.
 As a result, they tied with the Netherlands in points, and claimed second place behind eventual world champions France on goal difference.

-On 13 November 2017, Sweden qualified for the 2018 World Cup after a 0–0 draw away to Italy at the San Siro during the second leg of their qualification play-off match.
+On 13 November 2017, Sweden qualified for the 2018 World Cup after a 0–0 draw away to Italy at the San Siro during the second leg of their qualification playoff match.
 As Sweden had won the first match 1–0, this resulted in a Sweden national team win on aggregate, making their return to the World Cup for the first time in 12 years.